pystardust/ytfzf/README.md

 # ytfzf
 A single line script that help you find youtube videos (with out API).

 I have broken down the script into multiple sub-lines for visual clarity.
-You can technically use this as a single line script
+Its still a single line, as \newline is ignored by the shell!

 ![Gif](ytfzf.gif)